The Clear Edge

 Q: How does the Founder’s OS actually help me run $100K–$150K months on a 30-hour week?

-A: It integrates five layers—Signal, Execution, Capacity, Time, and Energy—so metrics trigger protocols, ownership and time windows are pre-defined, and over 12 months founders shift from 52 hours at $108K to around 30 hours at $167K as improvements compound.
+A: It integrates five layers—Signal, Execution, Capacity, Time, and Energy—so metrics trigger protocols, ownership and time windows are pre-defined, and over 12 months founders typically shift from 52 hours at $108K to around 30 hours at $167K as improvements compound.

 Q: How do I connect my Five Numbers dashboard to concrete actions instead of guessing what to work on each week?